 Where The Locals Go In The Hague

 Travelling to the Netherlands?
-You’re probably considering Amsterdam and/or Rotterdam as possible destinations already, but how about The Hague?
-The oft-overlooked Dutch city has a lot going for it: parts of it are better known, such as the Royal Palace (yes, Amsterdam is the capital but the palace is in The Hague!) or the International Court of Justice, but did you know about the huge beach of Scheveningen that’s just next door?
-Still, that’s just surface-deep -- discover more by following these tips by The Hague locals and looking at the Netherlands from a different point of view.
-Take advantage of the Global Pass or the Interrail Benelux Pass to plan your rail trip!
+You’re probably considering Amsterdam and/or Rotterdam as potential destinations already, but how about The Hague?
+The oft-overlooked Dutch city has a lot going for it: parts of it are better known, such as the Royal Palace Noordeinde (yes, Amsterdam is the country’s official capital but The Hague is where the Dutch royal family resides for most of the year).
+The city also houses the International Court of Justice and is the administrative centre of the Dutch government.

 Strange artificial life form or just plain art?

-Best fried fish & seafood in town
+Best fried seafood in town

 A real Dutch windmill